 specifying this configuration looks like this:

-apiVersion: v1 kind: Service metadata: name: frontend labels: app: guestbook tier: frontend spec: # if your cluster supports it, uncomment the following to automatically create # an external load-balanced IP for the frontend service. # type: LoadBalancer ports: # the port that this service should serve on - port: 80 selector: app: guestbook tier: frontend
+apiVersion: v1 kind: Service metadata: name: frontend labels: app: guestbook tier: frontend spec: # if your cluster supports it, uncomment the following to automatically create # an external load-balanced IP for the frontend service. # type: LoadBalancer ports: - port: 80 selector: app: guestbook tier: frontend

 frontend Service is created, Kubernetes Engine creates a load

 balancer and an external IP address.
 Note that these resources

 are subject to billing.
 The port declaration under the